Aidi-Software/on-premises-backups/README.md

 A valid `python3` installation must be available on the operating system.
 Verify that a valid Python installation is present by typing  `python3 --version` in a terminal.

-You must contact your Aidi Customer representative to obtain the following informations:
+You must contact support@aidi.io to obtain the following informations:
 - The backup bucket names.
 You may be given two bucket names: One for the database backups, and one for the filesystem.
 If that is the case, the command must be executed twice.
 - The backup access key
 - The backup secret key.